 Emergency rooms are the most chaotic section of the hospital.
 Every minute, patients come and go with a vast array of ailments.
 Health care providers may only have a brief window to diagnose and treat the patient, leaving a large potential for errors.
 Patients may not get the care they need.

-Schochor, Federico and Staton, P.A. offers comprehensive representation to victims of medical malpractice in Washington D.C. and throughout Maryland.
+Schochor, Staton, Goldberg and Cardea, P.A. offers comprehensive representation to victims of medical malpractice in Washington D.C. and throughout Maryland.
 Victims of emergency room errors and other forms of negligence can count on our lawyers to protect their rights.
 Our firm has filed more medical malpractice cases in Maryland than any other firm since we opened the doors in 1984—and our attorneys have recovered more than one billion dollars in compensations for our clients.
-Contact us today to learn how Schochor, Federico and Staton, P.A. can help.
+Contact us today to learn how Schochor, Staton, Goldberg and Cardea, P.A. can help.
 We have two convenient office locations in Baltimore and Washington D.C.

 Common Types of Emergency Room Mistakes in Maryland and Washington D.C.